purdue-orbital/SuperDSP/README.md

 cmake -DCMAKE_BUILD_TYPE=Release -DCMAKE_INSTALL_PREFIX=/usr/local -DINSTALL_UDEV_RULES=ON ../
 make && sudo make install && sudo ldconfig
 ```

+Troubleshooting:
+It is possible that you may encounter an error saying that you have insufficient permissions to access bladeRF.
+To fix this,
+try running the program as root.

 #### Windows
 Use this installer to install the BladeRF library: [BladeRF Windows Installer](https://nuand.com/windows_installers/bladeRF-win-installer-latest.exe)